This section of the user guide covers the features for viewing, annotating and collaborating on a document.

-If you drag on the whitespace away from any text (e.g. within a diagram or image), it will make a 'rectangle annotation' by default.
-There are controls at the top of the notebox for the note colour and highlight style, including box, ellipse, arrow styles.
+If you drag on the whitespace away from any text (e.g. used for a diagram or image), it will make a 'rectangle annotation' by default.
+Other options are arrow and circle, a circle is shown in the screen capture below.

 The 'Print' option can make a pdf with the notes in the margin suitable for printing or archiving:

 The Chat feature allows users to chat within a document.